-Table 2.1 MII/RMII Signals (continued)
+Table 2.1 RMII Signals (continued)

-NUM PINS NAME SYMBOL BUFFER TYPE DESCRIPTION 1 Collision Detect (MII Mode) COL VO8 This signal is asserted to indicate detection of a collision condition in MII mode.
-Carrier Sense / Receive Data Valid (RMII Mode) CRS_DV VO8 This signal is asserted to indicate the receive medium is non-idle in RMII mode.
+NUM PINS NAME SYMBOL BUFFER TYPE DESCRIPTION Carrier Sense / Receive Data Valid CRS_DV VO8 This signal is asserted to indicate the receive medium is non-idle.
 When a 10BASE-T packet is received, CRS_DV is asserted, but RXD[1:0] is held low until the SFD byte (10101011) is received.
-Note: Per the RMII standard, transmitted data is not looped back onto the receive data pins in 10BASE-T half-duplex mode.
-PHY Operating Mode 2 Configuration Strap MODE2 VIS (PU) Combined with MODE0 and MODE1, this configuration strap sets the default PHY mode.
-See Note 2.1 for more information on configuration straps.
-Note: Refer to Section 3.7.2, "MODE[2:0]: Mode Configuration," on page 40 for additional details.
-1 Carrier Sense (MII Mode) CRS VO8 (PD) This signal indicates detection of a carrier in MII mode.
+1 Note: Per the RMII standard, transmitted data is not looped back onto the receive data pins in 10BASE-T half-duplex mode.
+1 PHY Operating Mode 2 Configuration MODE2 VIS (PU) Combined with MODE0 and MODE1, this configuration strap sets the default PHY mode.
+See Note 2.1 for more information on Strap configuration straps.
+Note: Refer to Section 3.7.2, "MODE[2:0]: Mode Configuration," on page 36 for additional details.

 Note 2.1 Configuration strap values are latched on power-on reset and system reset.
 Configuration straps are identified by an underlined symbol name.
 Signals that function as configuration straps must be augmented with an external resistor when connected to a load.
-Refer to Section 3.7, "Configuration Straps," on page 39 for additional information.
+Refer to Section 3.7, "Configuration Straps," on page 35 for additional information.